Undergraduate tuition fees

 The table below shows tuition fees for the 2020-21 academic year.

 Tuition fees for 2020 entry

-The financial support/loans available for EU students may be subject change from 2020-21 onwards following the UK’s exit from the European Union.
+The financial support/loans available for EU students may be subject change in future years following the UK’s exit from the European Union.
+The tuition fees for EU students are to be confirmed for 2021 entry and beyond.
 For the most up-to-date information, visit the Brexit page of our website.

 *Excluding Art and Design Foundation Studies (a Further Education course – all other Foundation Studies courses are classed as Higher Education.)

 **If you are aged under 19 on 31st August on year of entry then tuition is free (UK students only).
-UK fees beyond 2019 entry have not yet been set - for more information see the course page.
+UK fees beyond 2019 entry have not yet been set.

 To see which band your chosen course falls under, please take a look at the fees section within the course page itself.
 If you have any questions or you are unsure about something please don't hesitate to get in touch with us.